 4. Candidates who have done course from Daradia will be given preferences.

-Schedule: One doctr will be taken in January and another in July
+Schedule: One doctor will be taken in January and another in July

 7800.00 USD for Foreign participants and Non-resident Indians (NRIs).

-Although not every participant will be fully trained in every area listed below, he or she should at least have had some exposure to patients whose care involves all of these areas.
+Although not every participant of Pain Management Fellowship will be fully trained in every area listed below, he or she should at least have had some exposure to patients whose care involves all of these areas.